-Government bonds or treasury bills received as collateral are given a haircut of between 1% and 10%.
+Government bonds or treasury bills received as collateral are subject to a discount of between 1% and 10%.
 The management company agrees this contractually with each counterparty.

-7° RISK PROFILE
+5° RISK PROFILE

 The Fund invests in financial instruments and, where applicable, funds selected by the management company.
 The performance of these financial instruments and funds depends on the evolution and fluctuations of the market.